Courtney Love

 Their romance began in 1991

-A few months into their romance, Courtney became pregnant, and they married on February 24, 1992.
-After the wedding, Kurt sank back into depression, withdrew, and didn't want to go on tour.
+Just months into their romance, Courtney got pregnant and they tied the knot on February 24, 1992.
+After the wedding, Kurt spiraled back into depression, withdrawing and refusing to tour.
 In a 1992 Vanity Fair interview, Courtney said:

 We went on a drug binge.
-We used various drugs, a lot of drugs, and went clubbing.
-Then I used heroin for 2 months.
+We did everything – tons of drugs – and hit the clubs.
+Then I was on heroin for two months.

-A few months before their daughter was born, both tried to quit, but unsuccessfully.
+Months before their daughter arrived, they both tried getting clean – but failed.
 In August, their daughter Frances Bean Cobain was born.
-Kurt considered leaving Nirvana, quitting drugs, and focusing on fatherhood, but none of that happened.
-They nearly lost parental rights immediately after the baby's birth, but Courtney and Kurt proved their right to raise their daughter in court.
+Kurt talked about leaving Nirvana, getting clean, and focusing on being a dad – but none of it happened.
+They almost lost custody right after Frances was born, but fought in court to keep their daughter.

 Courtney Love with her husband and daughter